 Simplify your Looker Data Analysis with Hevo today!
 Sign up here for a 14-day free trial!

-Understanding the Types of Dashboard Tiles
+What are the Types of Dashboard Tiles?

 Looker Dashboards have a unique feature that is not present in any other visualization tool and that is the use of dashboard tiles.
 After you create your dashboard, Looker allows you to add tiles to the dashboards to add an additional visual appeal to your dashboards.
 Generally, there are 3 types of Dashboard Tiles: